openresty/lua-resty-lrucache/README.markdown

 saturated to 1; likewise, if load-factor is smaller than `0.1`, it will be clamped to `0.1`).
 This argument is only meaningful for `resty.lrucache.pureffi`.

+The `evict_cb` argument specifies the item's destory call back.
+When use `set` add new item or `get`(item with ttl), may trigger remove old item, with this call back you can do some clean up job.
+The `evict_cb` will receive two param: key and value.

 [Back to TOC](#table-of-contents)